huijing/personal-website-v3/src/content/blog/2025-10-05-migrating-from-hugo-to-astro.md

 ## Wrapping up

 The first time I migrated, it took 3 days.
 This one sort of took 3 days as well.
 So maybe that's the average amount of time needed to migrate a website.
 I'm sure it will take less time if I ever complete paying off my tech debt of framework-locked partials/shortcodes/components.
-But maybe I'll actually stick with Astro since it's really close to HTML, CSS and Javascript.
+But maybe I'll actually stick with Astro since it's really close to HTML, CSS and JavaScript.

 Check back in 5 years I guess.